aliaksandr-s/prototyping-with-clojure/tutorial/chapter-04/04-Data modeling.md

 # Data modeling

 In this chapter we'll be working with the core part of our application: the database.
-We need to create a schema for our database and populate it with countires data.
+We need to create a schema for our database, populate it with countires data and add some queries.

 Code for the beggining of this chapter can be found in  `app/chapter-04/start` folder.